 - 1. Any hazard is a feature of process or phenomenon, as a result of formation of an external event. - 2.
 Any external event may be associated with multiple hazards.
-For example, a flood wave (external event) may be associated with the following hazards: a) kinetic energy of wave, b) corrosive environments, c) electrically conductive environment. - 3.
+For example, a flood wave (external event) may be associated with the following hazards: a) kinetic energy of wave, b) corrosive environments c) electrically conductive environment - 3.
 Maximum value of a hazard parameter is defined as a resistance value for a component defined by design (DB parameters). - 4.
 Influence of external event on the risk of the unit can be ignored if value of hazard parameter < value of DB parameter for each safety relevant component.

-Note : 15 external events were excluded on the basis of "hazard parameters" criteria from the original list of 70 external events during the quantitative screening phase.
+Note: 15 external events were excluded on the basis of "hazard parameters" criteria from the original list of 70 external events during the quantitative screening phase.

-Acc c3) Evaluation of risk measures of the unit wa as based on the following activities ACC. cJ, 21 1120 incusures c л инс is based on the Tottowing activities
+Acc. c3) Evaluation of risk measures of the unit was based on the following activities

 Area of activity Activity a) PSA model Analysis of initiating events caused by a particular hazard was performed.
-PSA model allows calculating the total risk of a nuclear unit from all considered emergency scenarios. b) F{IE} of external events Frequency of initiating event was estimated. c) Fragility curves Development of Fragility Curves is necessary for calculating the probability of failure of structures, systems and components depending on the parameter value of hazard.
+PSA model allows calculating the total risk of a nuclear unit from all considered emergency scenarios. b) F IE of external events Frequency of initiating event was estimated c) Fragility curves Development of Fragility Curves is necessary for calculating the probability of failure of structures, systems and components depending on the parameter value of hazard.

-The risk from external events is insignificant, if all three of the following conditions apply:
+The risk from external events is insignificant, if true, all three of the following conditions:

-- 1. CDF (from external event) < 1% CDF (Total CDF for unit) - 2.
-LERF (from external event) < 1% LERF (Total LERF for unit) - 3.
-Accident scenarios from external events are not the type of "Cliff edge effect" (CCDP)
+- 1. CDF (all IU from external event) < 1% CDF (Total CDF for unit) - 2.
+LERF (all IU from external event) < 1% LERF (Total LERF for unit) - 3.
+Accident scenarios from external events are not the type of "Cliff edge efekt" (CCDP)